Rendering in the Cloud with Qube!

 2. Add the necessary software packages to your cloud compute nodes.

 The model is bring your own license, for the most part.
-As time goes on, we are seeing more cloud providers resell Qube! licenses and licenses of the other necessary software packages, so as you get started, please do ask which packages can be purchased directly from the cloud provider.
+As time goes on, we are seeing more cloud providers resell Qube! licenses and licenses of the other necessary software packages, so as you get started, please do check to see which packages can be purchased directly from the cloud provider.
 As you read above, you have a few options for provisioning Qube! licenses.
 You'll need to independently add or direct your licenses for the other necessary software packages.
 Examples of those other packages could include V-Ray, Arnold, Renderman, Clarisse, Houdini, etc.

 3. Decide where you would like your pre-processed and post-processed asset files to live.